DasariRishi/citibike_zoomcamp/README.md

 ## 📌 Overview
 This project automates the extraction, transformation, and visualization of **Citi Bike** trip data.
 The pipeline utilizes **Kestra** for data orchestration, **Google Cloud Storage & BigQuery** for storage and processing, **dbt** for transformations, and **Looker Studio** for dashboard visualization.
+## 🚲 Problem Statement:
+How do seasonal trends and bike type preferences influence overall ridership patterns in the Citi Bike program?
+Additionally, what insights can be drawn about user behavior and system utilization by analyzing the distribution of trip volumes across months and bike types?

 ## 🚀 Features
 - **Automated Data Ingestion:** Kestra fetches data monthly from [CitiBike Trip Data](https://s3.amazonaws.com/tripdata/index.html).